PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 contributing the most to the total number of terminates.

 **PS**: Note, however, that this does not translate to them being the worst hit by the turnover.
-Should Queg need to examine turnover when it has accumulated enough internal data, and wishes to find out which of their departments is worst hit, It would be better to look at what percentage or proportion of the total number of employees in each department, have left, rather than a count.
+Should Queg Solutions need to examine turnover when it has accumulated enough internal data, and wishes to find out which of their departments is worst hit, It would be better to look at what percentage or proportion of the total number of employees in each department, have left, rather than a count.

-To explain this; looking at two tables again, the top four departments maintain status quo as the departments with the highest number of employees in total, and, the departments with the highest number of employees who have left.
+To explain this; looking at the two tables again, the top four departments maintain status quo as the departments with the highest number of employees in total, and, the departments with the highest number of employees who have left.
 The management department also maintains status quo as the department with the least number of employees in total, and that has lost the least number of employees.

 But, looking at the remaining 5 departments, some insights catch the eye.
-The HR department, for example, which is second to bottom in terms of total number of employees, has lost enough employees to take it to fifth spot on the list of departments that have lost the most employees.
-So, while it appears the sales department may have lost the most numbers of employees, we cannot emphatically say that it is the worst hit, considering that it has the most employees too.
+The HR department, for example, which is second to bottom in terms of total number of employees, has lost enough employees to take it to fifth spot on the list of terminates per department.
+So, while it appears the sales department may have lost the most numbers of employees, we cannot say that it is the worst hit, considering it has the most employees too.

 To show this, I merged the two dataframes; `dept_emp_count` and `left_emp_count` to form a new one; `dept_left_percent`, then i added a